Resources

 Where should I start if one of these sounds familiar?

 Start with the scenario that feels most like your team’s current friction point.
-If you are not sure which problem matters most, a Clarity Block is designed to help identify the bottleneck worth solving first.
+If you are not sure which problem matters most, a Clarity Block identifies the bottleneck worth solving first.